cloudfoundry/cli/.github/CONTRIBUTING.md

 The CF CLI should **not** be checked out under `src/github.com`, instead it should be checked out under `src/code.cloudfoundry.org`.
-While they resolve to the same thing on checkout, GoLang will be unable to _correctly_ resolve them at build time.
+While they resolve to the same thing on checkout, Golang will be unable to _correctly_ resolve them at build time.

 ```bash